basarat/typescript-book/docs/testing/jest.md

 Explanation:

 * We always recommend having *all* TypeScript files in a `src` folder in your project.
 We assume this is true and specify this using the `roots` option.
+* The `testMatch` config is a glob pattern matcher for discovering .test / .spec files in ts / tsx / js format.
 * The `transform` config just tells `jest` to use `ts-jest` for ts / tsx files.

 ## Step 3: Run tests